 A student found responsible of sexual assault, domestic violence, dating violence or stalking would receive a sanction ranging from expulsion to modified suspension with restrictions.
-A complete list of sanctions that could be assigned is listed on page 321 of this Annual Security Report.
+A complete list of sanctions that could be assigned is listed here in this Annual Security Report.